JMcrafter26/hackingtool/README.md

 #### Install Kali Linux in WIndows10 Without VirtualBox [YOUTUBE](https://youtu.be/BsFhpIDcd9I) or use Docker

+## This is a fork!
+Please support the original project! ❤️

 ## Update Available V1.2.0 🚀
 - [✔] Installation Bug Fixed
 - [x] Added New Tools